rondale-sc/rfcs/text/0000-rehydration-by-default.md

 **Danger** Because of this behavior it is *highly* reccomended to disable form inputs until FastBoot has finished loading

+#### Automated disabling of user inputs

+In either case the preferred way to ensure a proper experience is to prevent user input.
+If this is the case we really should allow an automated way to disable specific form inputs and allow user's to opt-out easily.

 ## How we teach this

 I believe most of this should be transparent to the user.
 However, the documentation would need to be updated to alert users to potential footguns.
 And how to opt-out.